-- The Hunter region has multiple further education assets and major industry operations which offer potential to support collaboration between industry, education, research and government, and additional infrastructure investments could further support this.192 - Challenges with accessing training has contributed to structurally high unemployment in some regional locations.
-The unemployment rate for working age First Nations people is over two times higher than the general population.193 - The number of unemployed people in the Hunter region increased from 19,933 people in March 2020 to 38,652 in September 2020, a rise of 94%.194 This demonstrated the vulnerability of the region's workforce to external shocks, such as the COVID-19 pandemic, and the need to diversify its skills and industry base to improve economic resilience.
+- The Hunter region has multiple further education assets and major industry operations which offer potential to support collaboration between industry, education, research and government, and additional investments could further support this.198 - Challenges with accessing training has contributed to structurally high unemployment in some regional locations.
+The unemployment rate for working age First Nations people is over two times higher than the general population.199 - The youth unemployment rate has significantly increased from 10.3% (March 2020) to 15.3% (June 2021) in the Hunter region, a rise of 5% compared to NSW decrease of 0.6%.200 This demonstrated the vulnerability of the region's workforce to external shocks, such as the COVID-19 pandemic, and the need to diversify its skills and industry base to improve economic resilience.